MENA Transition Fund Projects

 The Deauville Partnership set up the MENA Transition Fund to support the countries in transition and to formulate policies and implement reforms.
 The Transition Fund demonstrates a joint commitment by G7 members, Gulf and regional partners, and international and regional financial institutions in supporting the efforts of people and governments as they overhaul their economic systems and promote more accountable governance, broad-based, sustainable growth and greater employment opportunities for youth and women.

-The MENA-OECD Competitiveness Programme is currently implementing four MENA Transition Fund Projects:
+The MENA-OECD Competitiveness Programme was awarded four MENA Transition Fund Projects:

 - Jordan Competitiveness and Investment Project

 The Deauville Partnership MENA Transition Fund project SME Development Strategy for Libya is a project implemented by the OECD and Libya Enterprise.
 The project was launched in 2013 and will run until March 2020.

 The SME Development Strategy for Libya project responds to the demand of the country and seeks to contribute to the sustainability of previous activities.
 It also promotes coordination between stakeholders by bringing together a broad range of actors in a context of high political and institutional fragmentation.
 A key motivation for the project was to provide a continued support to Libyan institutions and contribute for an active national dialogue as a critical factor for Libya’s stabilisation and reconstruction.

 The OECD has supported the implementation of a Short-Term Action Plan, a multi-stakeholder coordination and monitoring platform.
 Under the extension of the project a new component was added to provide support to Libya's private sector organisations with a specific focus on organisations focusing on women in business and enhance their public-private dialogue dimension.